RDel-Medico/KnitPix/CONTRIBUTING.md

 ```
 git push origin feature-branch-name
 ```
-- Open a PR against the dev branch.
+- Open a PR against the main branch.
 - Clearly describe the changes, reference the issue number, and include screenshots if applicable.
 - A maintainer will review your PR and may request changes.

 ### 6. Reviewing and Merging
 - Your PR must meet code standards before merging.
-- Once approved, your changes will be merged into dev.
+- Once approved, your changes will be merged into main.
-- When dev reaches a stable point, it will be merged into main.

 ## Code of Conduct